hailuz1/DPCT/README.md

 <img src=./SHREC.gif width="200" />

 ## Experiments
-DPCT improved the results of the DPC model and achived great results.
+DPCT improved the results of the DPC model and achieved great results.

-The penultimate line (DPCT method) belongs to the model with offset-attention and the last line (DPCT(assignment) method) belongs to the model with offset-attention and Hungarian algorithm.
+The penultimate line (DPCT method) belongs to the model with offset-attention and the last line (DPCT(assignment) method) belongs to the model with offset-attention and the Hungarian algorithm.

 ![image](https://user-images.githubusercontent.com/102179195/195860045-81fcd057-3a0e-4f17-a387-1fb9b5aac9e4.png)

 ## Installation

 Please follow the `requirements.txt`.
-If for some reason it's not work follow the `installation.sh`
+If for some reason it does not work follow the `installation.sh`

 ## Inference

-For inference, please run the following line with the relevan checkpoint.
+For inference, please run the following line with the relevant checkpoint.
 The checkpoints are in the data/ckpts/ folder.
 Note that in this folder you can find the DPCT checkpoints but also the DPC checkpoints.

 ```
 python train_point_corr.py --do_train false  --resume_from_checkpoint <path>